Snehasrireddy/sql-analysis-on-Namma-Yatri/README.md

 # sql-analysis-on-Namma-Yatri
 # Project Name : Namma Yatri

-I conducted a comprehensive case study on a dataset that contained information about all details of the Namma Yatri .The Dataset includes five main tables : trips,payment,duration,loc,trips_details4 .
+I conducted a comprehensive case study on a dataset that contained information about all details of the Namma Yatri.
+The Dataset includes five main tables : trips,payment,duration,loc,trips_details4.

 # Dataset Information